Submitting a request

 You should be careful not to submit a request unless you are sufficiently certain of the objectives of your project and the composition of your team.

-Additional requests for changes to the list of sources or persons accessing the data, which would take place within less than two months of an initial request, will only be accepted for demonstrated urgency.
+Additional requests for changes to the list of sources or persons accessing the data, which would take place within less than two months of the previous request, will only be accepted for demonstrated urgency.

 After filling in your file, you will have to send the pdf summary to the producer services concerned for the examination of your request.

 You must take into account the availability of the people you are going to request.
 In order to take this constraint into account, you are invited to send your application as soon as possible before the application deadline.
 In all cases, this request must be made by the deadline for requesting prior approval indicated in the consultation schedule (see the committee’s calendar).